Ancestral Puebloans: Cliff communities

 Throughout the southwest Ancestral Puebloan region, the inhabitants built complexes in shallow caves and under rock overhangs in canyon walls.
 Unlike earlier structures and villages atop mesas, this was a regional 13th-century trend of gathering the growing populations into close, defensible quarters.
 There were buildings for housing, defense, and storage.
 These were built mostly of blocks of hard sandstone, held together and plastered with adobe mortar.
 Constructions had many similarities, but unique forms due to the unique rock topography.

 The best-known site is at Mesa Verde, with a large number of well-preserved cliff dwellings.
 This area included common Pueblo architectural forms, such as kivas, towers, and pit-houses, but the space restrictions of these alcoves resulted in far denser populations.
 Mug House, a typical cliff dwelling of the period, was home to around 100 people who shared 94 small rooms and eight kivas, built right up against each other and sharing many walls.
 Builders maximized space use and no area was off-limits.

 Not all the people in the region lived in cliff dwellings; many colonized the canyon rims and slopes in multifamily structures that grew to unprecedented size as populations swelled.
 Decorative motifs for these sandstone/mortar structures, both cliff dwellings and not, included T-shaped windows and doors.
 This has been taken by some archaeologists, such as Stephen Lekson (1999), as evidence of the continuation of the Chaco Canyon elite system, which had seemingly collapsed a century earlier.
 Other researchers instead explain these motifs as part a wider Pueblo style or religion.

 History

 Origins

-During the period from 700 to 1130 AD (Pueblo I and II Eras), the population grew fast due to consistent and regular rainfall which supported agriculture.
+During the period from 700 to 1130 CE (Pueblo I and II Eras), the population grew fast due to consistent and regular rainfall which supported agriculture.
 Studies of skeletal remains show increased fertility rather than decreased mortality.
 However, this tenfold population increase over a few generations was probably also due to migrations of people from surrounding areas.
 Innovations such as pottery, food storage, and agriculture enabled this rapid growth.
-Over several decades, the Ancestral Puebloan culture spread across the landscape.
+Over several decades, the Ancestral Puebloans culture spread across the landscape.

 Ancestral Puebloan culture has been divided into three main areas or branches, based on geographical location: